 Pregnancy, children and domestic violence

 Sometimes domestic violence begins — or increases — during pregnancy, putting your health and the baby's health at risk.
 The danger continues after the baby is born.
 Even if your child isn't abused, simply witnessing domestic violence can be harmful.
 Children who grow up in abusive homes are more likely to be abused and have behavioral problems than are other children.
 As adults, they're more likely to become abusers or think abuse is a normal part of relationships.
 You might worry that seeking help will further endanger you and your child or that it might break up your family, but it's the best way to protect your child — and yourself.

 Break the cycle

 If you're in an abusive situation, you might recognize this pattern:

 - Your abuser apologizes, promises to change and offers gifts.

 The longer you stay in an abusive relationship, the greater the physical and emotional toll.

 Reach Out Recovery Exclusive By: Nadine Knapp

-If you need help with an abusive relationship, addiction, or mental health, click on the link below to find professional help in your area.
+If you need help with an abusive relationship, addiction, or mental health, click on the link below for a free resource to professional help in your area.